 The City of Burbank has modified the turbine and SCR permit three times since the original construction permit was issued.
-Under A/N's 464716 and 465931, the turbine's allowable cold start up time was increased from 4 hours to 6 hours, and the distinction between cold and non-cold starts was eliminated.
-Also, a NOx start up emission limit of 440 lbs, a 3 start up per month limit, and a duct burner monthly fuel use limit were added under this permit revision.
+Under A/N's 464716 and 465931, the turbine's allowable cold start up time was increased from 4 hours to 6 hours, and the distinction between cold and noncold starts was eliminated.
+Also, a NOx start up emission limit of 440 lbs, a 3 start up per month limit, and a duct burner monthly fuel use limit were added under that permit revision.
 Under A/N's 575368 and 575369, the number of monthly start ups was increased from 3 to 5, and the allowable duct burner monthly fuel use limit was increased from 111 mmbtu to 133 mmbtu.
 Minor corrections were made to the conditions pertaining to the ammonia testing and the allowable ranges for the ammonia injection rate, differential pressure, and exhaust temperature under A/N's 598845 and 598846.
+Additionally, a Permit to Construct under A/N 614702 was issued to Burbank for the proposed upgrade to the combustor.
+The project was started but not completed because along the way, the facility discovered problems with the new hardware that was being installed.